adrielklein/deduplicater/README.md

-#Deduplicater :smiley: :smiley: -> :smiley:
+#Deduplicater :smiley: :smiley: :arrow_right: :smiley:
 A command line application that removes duplicate entries from a json file.

 ##How to use